Livia-Santos/viewloaderSandbox/userGuide.md

 }
 ```

-* Require and execute viewloader component, using the domready library to guarantee the DOM state.
+Now we need to setup the component.
+We are using the domready library to guarantee everything will be in place

 ```JavaScript
 // index.js